doofin/ocr/README.md

+Undergraduate dissertation for sequence to sequence translation,written in Chinese.

+# abstract
-# LSTM + CTC for handwriting character recognization(graduation thesis for undergraduate,written in Chinese,based on tensorflow)
+This dissertation shows an neural model to do sequence to sequence translation,more specifically,it uses LSTM + CTC for handwriting English character recognition.

-End to end training and recognization of whole sentence handwriting character recognization,no process of segmentation into individual alphabets is involved!
+It features an end to end structure,that is a whole sentence is processed,so that there is no segmentation of sentence into individual alphabets.

-Overview of the architecture :
+# Overview of the architecture

 fixed height ,variable length image of a sentence  -> unrolled dynamic LSTM by variable length -> CTC(Connectionist temporal classification) loss -> linear layer -> result